As an introvert, I can figure things out on my own, and I don’t need anyone else to entertain me or to pad my self-esteem.

 5. I have greater self-awareness.

-I can’t speak for all introverts because our experiences are so different, but I’ve found that being introverted has pushed me to be a stronger person in ways I couldn’t have been if I’d been born as an extrovert.
-I love being introverted!
+I can’t speak for all introverts because our experiences are different, but I believe that being introverted has pushed me to be stronger.
+I don’t think I would have developed these skills if I had been born an extrovert.
+I love being an introvert!
+And, fellow “quiet one,” I encourage you to grow stronger from your desire for solitude.
+Introversion isn’t a weakness — it’s one of your greatest strengths.